uowaep/CubiQuake/README.md

 Cubic Game Framework for the FTE Engine (Requires FTEQW revision 5424 or higher.)

 ### Recent Changes
-r78 (clear data dir)
+r83 (clear data dir if anything is broken)
-- added ramp shape (with collision)
-- added 2 axis block rotation (textures stay aligned to the world) (keys: [ ] -+)
-- added cubic type/texture tools (keys: mwheel)
-- added shape tool (keys: <>)
+- added wedge and wedgetip shapes
-- added revision text in upper right of screen
-- updated surface culling to handle rotated shapes and partial cube sides (triangles)
+- added more angles of rotation to shapes (All angles are possible now with non-symmetrical shapes.)
+- chunks are now drawn from closest to furthest for 25% ish FPS increase
+- greatly improved chunk and cluster lookup speed by using entity references rather than findradius()
+- chunk and cluster entities are re-used where possible to reduce allocations and memfree usage
+- moved face rendering functions to their own file in csqc
+- moved shape functions to their own files in csqc
+- no longer using dpcompat_findradiusarealinks cvar
+- changed some instances of world to NULL
+- removed some unused variables

 ### Playing/Generation
 - open the console (SHIFT-ESC) and run the following (or just run "**map world**" and use default settings)